 The program runs for two years and is structured by four-week phases taking place in fall, winter, spring and summer on campus at the Academy of Fine Arts in Nuremberg.
 These intense phases of collective learning and production alternate with phases in which students are able to research, work and study elsewhere.
 These on- and off-campus phases compose the “low-residency” character of the program and enable students to develop an independent and international practice beyond the studios and stages of the academy.
-The two phases of presence at AdBK Nuremberg in the winter semester of 21/22 will take place from October 4th to October 31st 2021 and January 10th to February 6th 2022.

 Here you can find a detailed plan of the phases as a pdf.